 Need to know: peptides

 If you’re chasing cherub-like cheeks and ‘bouncy’ skin this winter, consider adding peptides to your skincare mix.
 A supporting act to the building blocks of skin, peptides encourage younger-behaving cells, to help plump, firm and soothe.
-For maximum efficacy (and more of a baby face by summer), peptides work best in pairs; coupled with hydrators in Napoleon Perdis’ Complex Skin Renewal Serum and the velvety Supernatural Anti-Ageing Peptide 72-Hour Hydration Crème from Emma Lewisham, peptides replenish and illuminate dehydrated skin.
+For maximum efficacy (and more of a baby face by summer), peptides work best in pairs; coupled with hydrators in Napoleon Perdis’ Complex Skin Renewal Serum.
 U Beauty’s Resurfacing Compound keeps skin calm, bright and smooth, with peptides and a potent trio of retinol, AHA and vitamin C.

 Dermatologist-strength formulations have made brighter, smoother skin even more attainable.
 But if you’re someone with an addictive personality, take note: you can have too much of a good thing.
 Overindulging in actives and exfoliators can disrupt skin’s natural moisture and microbiome-regulating powers, leaving it stressed and compromised (hello, redness, breakouts and bumps), especially in winter.
 To help skin find its calm, practise patience and adopt a gentle, pared-back routine.
 A cleansing oil such as Shu Uemura’s Botanicoil Cleansing Oil will wash away excess sebum, make-up and SPF without stripping moisture.
 Then lock in moisture and comfort skin with a weightless gel-cream moisturiser such as uber-quenching hydrator, U Beauty’s Super Smart Hydrator.
 To restore irritated skin and plump fine lines overnight, La Mer’s Genaissance fermented algae night balm melts into skin to let good-for-skin bacteria flourish and rebuild your natural protective barrier.